bfxy/bfxy-elevator/docs/source/index.rst

 What is this?
 ----------------------

-This is a user guide sample that I did for a job interview at Kaspersky Lab in Moscow.
+This is a user guide sample that I did for a job interview at a software company.

 The task was to write a simple and jolly user guide for a common modern elevator, as if it was just invented and no one knows how to use it.
 I barely used any technical references (maybe some vocabulary) to keep the guide genuine and to preserve some artistic tone over it.